 Matcha for Healthy Energy

 Matcha gives this pie a unique flavor twist and a boost of nutrients.
 Matcha is a special type of green tea leaf that is grown under shade, then ground and consumed whole, rather than steeping the leaf in hot water.
 Since the entire leaf is consumed, this makes matcha far richer in antioxidants than traditional green tea.
-Specifically, matcha contains a type of antioxidant called catechins, which are known for their ability to prevent and battle cancer cells.
-Matcha has been linked to weight loss, increased focus, cancer prevention, and a lowered risk for heart disease and Type 2 Diabetes.
+Specifically, matcha contains a type of antioxidant called catechins.
+Matcha has been linked to weight loss, increased focus, and a lowered risk for heart disease and Type 2 Diabetes.

 Cacao is Super High in Antioxidants